lkodinsson/MARS/Fantasy/Talents.md

 **Cost:** 6 EXP
 **Requirements:** Max Intelligence 11+ or Max Resolve 11+, Can cast spells

 The lowest degree of success that you can get with spells that target yourself or your own equipment is a graze instead of a fail.
-Additionally, if you get a critical success with a spell that targets yourself or your own equipment, refund half of the mana cost of that spell.
+Additionally, if you get a critical success with a spell that targets yourself or your own equipment, refund half of the focus cost of that spell.

 ## Esoteric Will

 **Cost:** 10 EXP
 **Requirements:** Max Resolve 11+, Can cast spells

-You may cast spells putting your mana into the negative.
-If you do, make a willpower check versus a difficulty equal to your negative mana.
+You may cast spells putting your focus into the negative.
+If you do, make a willpower check versus a difficulty equal to your negative focus.
 Make this check after casting a spell in this way.

 ***Critical:*** Nothing bad happens.
 ***Success:*** You lose 1 health.
-***Graze:*** You lose health equal to half that spell's mana cost, rounded up, and cannot cast the same spell until you take a short rest.
+***Graze:*** You lose health equal to half that spell's focus cost, rounded up, and cannot cast the same spell until you take a short rest.
-***Fail:*** You lose health equal to that spell's mana cost, and cannot cast any spells until you take a long rest.
+***Fail:*** You lose health equal to that spell's focus cost, and cannot cast any spells until you take a long rest.

 ## Extra Spell